-FREMONT, Calif.–(BUSINESS WIRE)–Heirloom Computing today announced that OCLC has utilized Heirloom PaaS to enhance IT agility by transforming a mission-critical mainframe workload to a cost-effective, open-systems platform.
+FREMONT, Calif.–(BUSINESS WIRE)–Heirloom Computing today announced that OCLC has utilized Heirloom to enhance IT agility by transforming a mission-critical mainframe workload to a cost-effective, open-systems platform.

-When OCLC needed to enhance IT agility, they discovered that Heirloom PaaS was aligned with their need to modernize their application portfolio, and move away from their dependence on an inflexible and expensive IBM mainframe infrastructure.
+When OCLC needed to enhance IT agility, they discovered that Heirloom was aligned with their need to modernize their application portfolio, and move away from their dependence on an inflexible and expensive IBM mainframe infrastructure.

 “Heirloom’s platform and outstanding project team delivered on the promise of automatically transforming and deploying a complex mainframe workload to 100% Java in 90 days,” said Tim Schwab, Director of Enterprise Applications at OCLC.

-Kevin Moultrup, Heirloom’s COO, said “With automatic transformation of mainframe workloads and guaranteed preservation of existing business logic, Heirloom PaaS enables any company with an expensive legacy infrastructure, to move with great speed to a Java platform that is cloud enabled.”
+Kevin Moultrup, Heirloom’s COO, said “With automatic transformation of mainframe workloads and guaranteed preservation of existing business logic, Heirloom enables any company with an expensive legacy infrastructure, to move with great speed to a Java platform that is cloud enabled.”

 OCLC is a global library cooperative that provides shared technology services, original research and community programs for its membership and the library community at large.
 We are librarians, technologists, researchers, pioneers, leaders and learners.
 With thousands of library members in more than 100 countries, we come together as OCLC to make information more accessible and more useful.